 - ServiceNow Inbound via IntegrationHub - Set up a trigger from any table and table entry in ServiceNow to create an event in xMatters.

-- Problem Management with Engage - Extend the Engage functionality to the Problem Management module in Service Now.
+- Engage with xMatters for Problem Management - Extend the Engage with xMatters functionality to the Problem Management module in Service Now.

 - Post to Chat - Create a room in a chat application from the Engage with xMatters form.